 Satin Stitch Appliqué

-The final method is a zigzag stitch sewn very close together, that is often referred to as the satin stitch.
+The final method is a zigzag stitch sewn very close together, this is referred to as the satin stitch.
 Some sewing machines will have a satin stitch setting, others will require you to use the standard 2 step zigzag.
 The satin stitch is a zigzag stitch sewn very close together to create a block of threads.
 When sewn it appears as a neat and professional finish that will stop the motif fabric from fraying.

 The stitch length must be between 0.25 and 0.5mm, however you may need to test this on your sewing machine.
 You are aiming for the stitch to sew as close together as possible, whilst still moving the fabric through the sewing machine.
 If the setting is too close to 0mm in length, the fabric will not move through the sewing machine and the machine will stitch in one area, creating a lump (gigantic bar-tack).